|

 Packer, and the late Ann Packer, from 39 Eton Road,

 Newport Monmouthshire.
-He was born in Dover.
+He was the brother of Bertie

 Notes: